amitmerchant1990/reverie/cfp.md

 Submissions that violate these requirements will be desk rejected.

+### Resubmission Policy

+Authors may resubmit to ACL Rolling Review.
+* When resubmitting, authors must link to the previous submission.
+* When resubmitting, authors should provide a response to the previous reviews.
+* Resubmissions must be modified versions of the original submission; the authors may not simply resubmit the exact same paper, nor may they submit a completely new paper as if it were a resubmission.
+* If authors want to add an author as part of a resubmission, they may do so with justification; except in extremely rare circumstances, authors may not be removed.
+* Resubmitted papers will go back to the original reviewers and action editor, where possible, unless the authors request new reviewers.

+Authors considering a resubmission should also refer to the withdrawal policy below.

+Submissions that violate these requirements will be desk rejected.

 ### Ethics Policy

 Authors are required to honour the ethical code set out in the [ACL Code of Ethics](https://www.aclweb.org/portal/content/acl-code-ethics).